nithin-0111/code_cyborgs/README.md

 - `v2.mp4`

 For each video, you’ll see:
-- The maximum number of vehicles detected.
+- The number of vehicles, emergency vehicle, etc., detected.
-- The average green light time calculated for optimal traffic flow.
+- The average green light time calculated for optimal traffic flow using the webster's formula.

 ---